cecad-imaging/qupath-extension-LMD/README.md

 window as described [here](https://qupath.readthedocs.io/en/0.4/docs/intro/extensions.html#installing-extensions).

 ### Workflow overview
-1. Acquire an image of your slide (e.g. with a slide scanner).
+1. Acquire an image of your slide.
 2. Segment cells in QuPath.
 3. Expand segmentations if needed.
 4. Add calibration points to your image.